centrifugal/helm-charts/charts/centrifugo/README.md

 ## Upgrading

+### v8 -> v9

+In v9 we are using Centrifugo v4 as base appVersion.
+See [Centrifugo v4.0.0 release notes](https://github.com/centrifugal/centrifugo/releases/tag/v4.0.0).

 ### v7 -> v8

 In v8 version we are fixing an inconsistency in `existingSecret` option names reported in [#33](https://github.com/centrifugal/helm-charts/issues/33).